What You Need to Know About Divorce and Child Custody in Wyoming

 - Tax rate changes in the first year of divorce

 - Alimony payments and taxes

 - Transfers of marital property

 Nothing is more important than our children and child custody can be a major component of a divorce action.
 Under Wyoming Statutes § 20-2-201, custody may be awarded to either parent in the best interests of the child, and may take the form of joint, shared, or sole custody.
 The courts assess the quality of the child’s relationship with each parent and consider factors such as the parent’s ability to provide for the child’s physical and emotional needs, as well as their willingness to assume full responsibility for raising the child.

 Parents seeking custody in Wyoming must be capable of caring for the child on a consistent basis, and those with chronic mental illnesses or serious health conditions that could endanger the child’s safety or well-being may not be considered suitable candidates.
 Custody cases are handled by the family courts, which have the authority to determine whether a third-party caregiver is necessary and to evaluate the qualifications of such a caregiver.
 The courts also stress the importance of each parent’s willingness to cooperate with the other and to respect their parenting time and decision-making authority.
 Other factors, such as the distance between the parents’ residences and each parent’s physical and mental capacity for parenting, are also taken into consideration.

 Few things are as heartbreaking and stressful as getting a divorce.
 Lives are upended and tensions often run high.
 Do not make things worse by trying to handle everything by yourselves, no matter how amicable it might seem in the beginning.

-Burg Simpson can help.
+Burg Simpson Law Firm can help.
 Contact our divorce and child custody lawyers today online or at 307-527-7891 for a FREE and confidential case evaluation.
 Our office in Cody, Wyoming welcomes clients from across the state.